 Dr. Pulaski joined The Neurology Center in 1982.
 He did his undergraduate and medical school training at Johns Hopkins University and graduated with Phi Beta Kappa and Alpha Omega Alpha honors.
-He completed his Internal Medicine and Neurology residency training at the Johns Hopkins Hospital.
+He completed his internal medicine and neurology residency training at the Johns Hopkins Hospital in Baltimore, MD.
 Dr. Pulaski is Clinical Professor of Neurology at George Washington University School of Medicine.
-He has been repeatedly recognized as one of the region's top neurologists by Washingtonian Magazine, and at the national level was selected by his peers for inclusion in the Best Doctors in America database from 1996 through the present.
-He has special interest in migraine.
+He has been repeatedly recognized as one of the region's top neurologists by Washingtonian Magazine, and has been selected by his peers at the national level for inclusion in the Best Doctors in America database.
+Dr. Pulaski is board certified and is a member of the American Academy of Neurology, the DC Medical Society, and the American Headache Society.
+He has a special interest in migraine.

 The Neurology Center, P.A.